huangdl123/cocos2d-h5-texas/README.md

 Start page is index.html

-just only need texas and cocos2d-html5, it will be run.
+just only need texas and cocos2d folders, it will be run.